cilium/cilium/Documentation/operations/upgrade.rst

   - ``hubble.tls.enabled=false``
   - ``hubble.tls.auto.enabled=false``
 * Cilium has upgraded its CRDs to v1, from v1beta1.
-Users must run the pre-flight checker mentioned above.
-The pre-flight check will ensure the custom resources installed inside the cluster are well-formed.
+Users must `run the preflight checker <pre_flight>` to ensure that the custom resources installed inside the cluster are well-formed.
 * The Cilium agent is now enforcing API rate limits for certain API calls.
-See :ref:``api_rate_limiting`` for more information.
+See :ref:`api_rate_limiting` for more information.
 * Cilium Helm charts have been completely re-factored.
-Most of the values used to drive Helm charts have been re-scoped from global values to be part of a single `Cilium`_, Helm chart.
+Most of the values used to drive Helm charts have been re-scoped from global values to be part of a single Cilium Helm chart.
 When upgrading from a previous version of Cilium, the values will need to be provided using the new structure.
 In most cases the prefixes of ``global.``, ``agent.``, and ``config.`` can be dropped from the previously used value name.
 As an example, if you previously ran the command